What are you looking for?

 - Equipment Rentals: included

-- Offerings: kiteboarding, wing foiling, e foiling, expeditions, ride under the Golden Gate Bridge.
+- Offerings: kiteboarding, wing foiling, e foiling, expeditions, ride under the Golden Gate Bridge, all with boat support and radio helmets!

 KiteTheBay is the place for all your non-surfing “extreme” watersports.
 They offer online booking for beginner, intermediate, and advanced kiteboarders.
 They even offer a package dedicated to getting you out into the elements alongside Alcatraz or underneath the Golden Gate Bridge!